Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Address Bar

-Click in empty area of the address bar and enter the address where you want to navigate.
-Rapise will capture [DynamicsAXAddressBar](/Libraries/DynamicsAXAddressBar/) object and record `DoSetText` action.
+Click in an empty area of the address bar and enter the address to which you want to navigate.
+Rapise will capture the [DynamicsAXAddressBar](/Libraries/ses_lib_dynamicsax/DynamicsAXAddressBar.js) object and record the `DoSetText` action.

 ![Address Bar](./img/dynamicsaxaddressbar.png)